Stuycs-K/final-project-09-veto-adrian-zhang-junling/README.md

 ## Overview
 Code Obfuscation is a method of hiding code in such a way that it can't a) be decomplied, or b)is very hard to parse through.
+There are also tournaments that are centered around obfuscation, one of which is the International Obfuscated C Code Contest.
 There are multiple different ways to obfuscate code: String Encryption, Rename Obfuscation, Aggregation Obfuscation, Storage Obfuscation, Control Obfuscation, and Debug Obfuscation.

     String Encryption - encrypt the string within the code and decrypt at runtime